 It looked like the teams would go in scoreless at the interval before Singhtarua were awarded a very soft penalty close to the halftime whistle.
 Leandro put the ball away with aplomb.

-We went downstairs at the break to purchase more beer and much-needed food.
-For around £2 I got a bag of fried chicken and barbequed pork, while Steve went for some top-class dim sung.
+We went downstairs during the break to purchase more beer and much-needed food.
+For around £2, I got a bag of fried chicken and barbecued pork, while Steve went for some top-class dim sum.
 For the second half, we went behind the goal close to the Main Stand.

-It really was a family affair down at PAT Stadium with fans ages ranging from babies to pensioners.
+It really was a family affair down at PAT Stadium, with fans of all ages ranging from babies to pensioners.
 It took me back to my infancy watching the game, although it had to be said that I never got to see games under lights with temperatures in the thirties; more is the pity.

 Singhtarua continued to pile forward in the second half as the visiting defence ran a merry dance.
 The young Thai international Krirkrit Thaweekarn made it 2-0 after fifty-seven minutes.
 Samut Songkhram had an occasional break forward, but it just wasn’t going to be their night.